Kokanu/kokanu-mdbook-website/src/grammar.md

 ### Relations between clauses within phrases

-$ta starts a new clause, while $te starts a new clause and marks the first word as a **verb**.
-The word before $te, if there is one, is the **subject** of the **verb**.
+$ta starts a new clause (sentence within a sentence), while $te starts a new clause and marks the first word as a **verb**.
+The $te clause can modify a noun, and in these cases the noun being modified is the **subject** of the clause.

-$te can be used anywhere to start a clause with a **verb**, but a comma is required after it (unless the comma would be at the end of the sentence).

 $nin $te $makan "person who eats"

+$te can also be used without modifying a noun to create a clause that **starts with a verb** anywhere in a sentence, but the clause must end with a comma if more comes after it.

 $te $makan $in $kuwosi, $le $tope "eating fruit is good"

-$ta is just as simple when it forms an isolated clause with a preposition
+$ta functions like $te, except that it doesn't mark the first word that follows it as a verb, so the clause may start with a subject or any other preposition.
+It is simple to use when not modifying a noun.

 $ta $mi $le $makan $in $kuwosi, $le $tope "it's good that I eat fruit"

 $mi $le $pon $in $ta $tu $le $pasan "I cause that you are happy", "I make you happy"

-When you put $ta after a noun phrase, it is more complicated, because it doesn't say what the connection of the following clause is to that word.
+When $ta does modify a noun, it is more complicated. $te tells you that the noun being modified is the **subject** of the following clause, $ta doesn't say anything about the role of the noun being modified in the clause.

 $nin $ta $mi $le $suki might seem like a direct translation from English "person that I like", but in Kokanu it's meaningless.
 The clause $mi $le $suki sits next to the word $nin with no relation between them.
 It would be like saying in English "place that I go".
-You have to establish the relation between the clause "I go" and the noun "place", i.e. "place that I go to" where "to" is that relation.
+You have to establish the role of "place" in the clause "I go", i.e. "place that I go **to**" where "to" tells you that "place" is the direction/goal of the clause "I go".
 Kokanu does this in a very similar way.

-$nin $ta $mi $le $suki $in "person that I like", where in indicates how $nin fits in to the **relative clause**.
+$nin $ta $mi $le $suki $in "person that I like", where $in indicates the role of $nin in the **relative clause**.

 **Sentence:** $mi $le $suki $in $nin "I like the person"
 **Noun:** $nin $ta $mi $le $suki $in "person that I like"